norton120/pirate_baby/content/posts/closed_domain_accountability_in_llm_products.md

 Be able to explain exactly what you are doing in an experiment, or it is just playing.

 ### Treat Ground Truth Like an Evil Genie
 In every genie story someone falls prey to the curse of ambiguous wishes.
-The genie twists assumptions, shifts
+The genie twists assumptions, plays on words, and transforms every wish into a curse.

+Ground truth datasets for a

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTMxODAzOTQ1LC05NjYzNTI3MTgsMTA1Mj
-M4MzI4Miw2MTY0Nzk0NzcsNjY2NTMyNTE0LDgzNzA3NzIzMCwx
-Mzc3ODQ5NTM0LDE3OTMzNDIxNzQsODEzNDg1ODIyLC02MTgyMz
-c3NjcsMTc5NjczNzY5NiwtMTkwOTk0MDc0NiwxNTgyOTY2NDQz
-LDQ1MjQzNTQyNiwtMTUyMzg5OTE1Nyw4NTk2ODcyNTMsLTExOT
-cyMDIzOThdfQ==
+eyJoaXN0b3J5IjpbLTE5NTYyNTgyNDMsOTMxODAzOTQ1LC05Nj
+YzNTI3MTgsMTA1MjM4MzI4Miw2MTY0Nzk0NzcsNjY2NTMyNTE0
+LDgzNzA3NzIzMCwxMzc3ODQ5NTM0LDE3OTMzNDIxNzQsODEzND
+g1ODIyLC02MTgyMzc3NjcsMTc5NjczNzY5NiwtMTkwOTk0MDc0
+NiwxNTgyOTY2NDQzLDQ1MjQzNTQyNiwtMTUyMzg5OTE1Nyw4NT
+k2ODcyNTMsLTExOTcyMDIzOThdfQ==
 -->